 I’ve worked both sides of the street, as a network executive overseeing production and as a creative.
 I’ve managed budgets, story, production and people from both points of view.
+I've produced in 9 countries and in 11 languages.
 I am a mentor and teacher, a director and storyteller.

-I AM NOBODY WHO ARE YOU? (short, in development) a portrait of the artist Edwin Cohen - an accomplished attorney and businessman, a partner at General Atlantic who became a pioneer of social entrepreneurship, acting as a change agent for organizations, as well as for the individuals who touched him.
+I AM NOBODY WHO ARE YOU? (short, in development) a portrait of order and control through the artist Edwin Cohen - an accomplished businessman, partner at General Atlantic who became a pioneer of social entrepreneurship, acting as a change agent for organizations, as well as for the individuals who touched him.
 Cohen left the business world and began painting late in life.
-Early praise noted "a palpable tension between the first impression of joyful randomness, imparted by his drip technique, and the evident order and control that underlies..."
-At 72, Cohen reflects on a life of success and failure, driven by a passion for social responsibility, a love of writers and good writing as well as music and theatre.
-Yet with all of his accomplishments he is also framed by the death of his mother just days after he was born -- an event he doesn't dwell on, but which never leaves him.

 Coming Back with Wes Moore